raas-dev/configent/README.md

 - containerd is the de facto runtime in production Kubernetes - thus prefer it
 - regardless of runtime, `sudo` is always a bad idea when it comes to security

-On macOS, these `bin/` shims wrap the respective CLIs to run inside Linux VMs:
+These `bin/` shims wrap the container runtime CLIs to run best-effort on the OS:

 - `docker`: Runs docker cli and prefers rootless dockerd (no sudo is required)
 - `docker-compose`: Installs and runs docker-compose as a docker cli plugin